Oncurrent/zeno/README.md

     thus dropping the ISBN info (unless you have redundantly stored ISBN in each book-info).
   * `:zeno/*` can appear anywhere in the path.
-  * If the value at a path is a scalar and you put `:zeno/*` after it...TODO.
+  * If the value at a path is a scalar and you put `:zeno/*` after it you'll get a useful error from Zeno.
 * `:zeno/count`
   * Used for count aggregations.
   * To get the count of any collection that may exist at some path simply add